Alexis Ren

-Alexis René Glabach (born November 23, 1996), known professionally as Alexis Ren, is an American social media personality, actress, entrepreneur, environmental and mental health activist, and model.
+Alexis René Glabach (born November 23, 1996), known professionally as Alexis Ren, is an American model, actress, entrepreneur, and internet celebrity.

 Early life

 On November 23, 1996, Ren was born Alexis René Glabach in Santa Monica, California, where she grew up and was homeschooled.
-She has three sisters and one younger brother.
+She has two sisters and one younger brother.

 Career

 Modeling

 At 13, Ren became a model for the label Brandy Melville.
-She became a social media personality at 15, when photos of her in a black string bikini posing by the pool went viral on Tumblr.
-Since then she has appeared in a series of advertisements for the mobile game Final Fantasy XV: A New Empire.
+She became a social media personality at 15 when photos of her in a black string bikini posing by a pool went viral on Tumblr.
+She has since appeared in advertisements for the mobile game Final Fantasy XV: A New Empire.
 She launched an activewear line called Ren Active.
-Ren was named a Sports Illustrated Swimsuit 2018 Rookie of the year.
-On September 12, 2018, Ren was announced as one of the celebrities who would compete on season 27 of Dancing with the Stars.
+In September 2018, it was announced that Ren would compete on season 27 of Dancing with the Stars.
 Her professional partner was Alan Bersten.
 Ren and Bersten reached the finals and came in fourth place on November 19, 2018.

-Ren was Maxim's cover girl for the August 2017 issue, Maxim's Mexico cover girl for the March 2018 issue, and Sports Illustrated Swimsuit Issue Rookie for 2018.
+Ren was Maxim's cover girl for the August 2017 issue, Maxim's Mexico cover girl for the March 2018 issue, and a Sports Illustrated Swimsuit Issue rookie for 2018.
 She was included in Maxim's Hot 100 list of Sexiest Women in the World in 2019.

-In October 2019, she starred as "Scarlet Jones" in the music video for Ed Sheeran's "South of the Border".
-Previously she also featured in the music video for Kygo's "Not Ok".
+In October 2019, she starred as "Scarlet Jones" in the music video for Ed Sheeran's "South of the Border."
+She was also featured in the music video for Kygo's "Not Ok," and “Hey” by Fais feat.
+Afrojack, alongside Jay Alvarrez.

-Ren is the founder of a management company in Japan, Meissa Inc. She was also featured in Forbes and Vogue.
+She has been featured in Forbes and Vogue.

 YouTube

-In September 2017, Ren uploaded her first video on YouTube channel, which has more than one million subscribers.
-Her second video, "10 minute ab workout" is her most viewed video to date with more than 50 million views.
+In September 2017, Ren uploaded her first video on her YouTube channel, which has more than one million subscribers.
+Her second video, "10 minute ab workout" is her most viewed video to date, with more than 50 million views.
 Across her social media accounts, she has more than 20 million followers to date.

-She uploaded her first music cover in April 2020 on her YouTube Channel.
+In April 2020, she uploaded her first cover song video to her YouTube Channel.